r-devel/r-dev-env/README.md

     <img src="screenshots/plus_file_icon.png" width="80%">
 </p>

 Open the file by clicking on the filename.
-You should see R:(note attached) in the bottom bar.
+You should see R:(not attached) in the bottom bar.

 <p align="center">
     <img src="screenshots/unattached_r.png" width="80%">